Stefon Diggs Player Prop Bets for NFL Week 13 | Buffalo vs. New England 12/6/2021

 Recent Performances

-- In last week's outing against the Saints, Diggs was targeted nine times, picking up 74 yards on seven receptions while scoring one touchdown.
+- In last week's game against the Saints, Diggs was targeted nine times and recorded seven catches for 74 yards and scored one touchdown.

-- During his last three games, Diggs racked up 19 catches on 28 targets and averaged 86.3 receiving yards with four touchdowns.
+- Diggs has put up 259 yards during his last three games (86.3 per game) with four touchdowns, hauling in 19 passes on 28 targets.

 Diggs' Buffalo Teammates